 Directions

 When walking the Camino de Santiago, asking for directions is a must.
-These will help you locate important spots, making your journey smoother.
+These will help you locate important spots, so everyday moments feel easier on the walk.

 2. Farmacia – Pharmacy